-Valley.
+One of those casinos—the M Resort—has commanding views of the Strip.
+Because the property is uphill from town, it literally looks down on the rest of the Valley.
 Another casino resort, Green Valley Ranch, is adjacent to one of the best shopping malls in the area.
-Both are worthwhile destinations for either a weekend or an afternoon.
+Both are worthwhile destinations for a weekend or an afternoon.

 Out near Lake Las Vegas, the vibe is much more luxurious.
 Resorts such as the Westin Lake Las Vegas Resort & Spa and the Hilton Lake Las Vegas Resort & Spa dot the shoreline of a man-made lake, providing the perfect backdrop for golf and a variety of other outdoor activities.
-Bicyclists, joggers, rollerbladers, and walkers will love the River Mountains Trail, a 35-mile loop that links Henderson, Lake Las Vegas, and Boulder City to the south.
+Bicyclists, joggers, Rollerbladers, and walkers will love the River Mountains Trail, a 36-mile loop that links Henderson, Lake Las Vegas, and Boulder City to the south.
 Pedaling over the sometimes-formidable mountains, it’s hard to believe this deserted region is just a dozen miles from a major city.